Notice: Undefined index: post_type in /var/www/vhosts/philapark.org/wp-content/plugins/brave-popup-builder/lib/render.php on line 329

 Read More

-Due to the public health impact and concerns of the COVID-19 and other outbreaks and in light of recommendations by public health officials, the Authority’s Regular Board Meeting scheduled for 10:00 a.m., on September 20, 2022, will be held in person at PPA Headquarters and virtually via Microsoft Teams webinar.
+The Authority’s Regular Board Meeting scheduled for 10:00 a.m., on December 13, 2022, will be held in-person at PPA Headquarters and virtually via Microsoft Teams webinar.
 You may register to attend the Board meeting virtually Here.

-Public comment will be accepted and considered.
-Anyone wishing to make comment at the Regular Board Meeting must contact Lauren Gallen at lgallen@philapark.org.
-All such emails and requests must be received by Ms. Gallen on or before September 19, 2022, to be considered for the meeting.
+Anyone wishing to make comment at the Regular Board Meeting via the Webinar must contact Kelly Quinn at kquinn@philapark.org.
+All such emails and requests must be received by Ms. Quinn on or before December 12, 2022, to be considered for the meeting.

 Read More